Home / Projects / Ripple Effect

-In November 2024, the Grower Group Alliance (GGA) announced its new four-year nationwide project Ripple Effect, designed to improve water security, biodiversity and climate resilience for Australian farmers.
+The Ripple Effect is a national, grower-led project designed to improve water security, biodiversity, and climate resilience for Australian farmers.

 All eight national Drought Resilience Adoption and Innovation Hubs have pledged to support the

-project, and it will engage with grower group networks representing over 20,000 producers.
+project, and will engage with grower group networks representing over 20,000 producers.

-This will drive the adoption of innovations in water security and quality, biodiversity and emissions reduction to protect natural resources, drive productivity and profitability, ensuring truly national and enduring impact.
+Collaboration and extension through all project partners will drive the adoption of innovation in water security and quality, biodiversity and emissions reduction to protect natural resources, improve productivity and profitability, ensuring truly national and enduring impact.

 Project Activities